 - Refunding transactions made to Blizzard (a big no! – we can’t help with this);

-- Buying gold, items or accounts or sharing accounts – these can also be flagged right after it happens, so such WoW bans can happen in waves or outside of them too;
+- Selling or buying WoW accounts, gold or items or sharing accounts – these can also be flagged right after it happens, so such WoW bans can happen in waves or outside of them too;

 - VPN usage, although somewhat rarely;